david-fale/reflections/sprint-4/my-reflections-sprint-4.md

 # Code Readability Primer

-### What code readability habit will you begin implementing today?
+### What makes code more readable for you?

-### Does code readability seem important to you, or unnecessarily fussy?
-Justify your answer.

 # Code Readability Challenge

-### As a developer, how important do you think indenting is?

 ### Do you prefer tabs or spaces when indenting?

 ### What is your workspace like in real life?
 Clean?
 Messy?
 Is your code a reflection of that?
-Is your _downloads_ folder a reflection of that?